 Collapsible Water Containers

 Fresh water is the number one limiting resource when it comes to figuring out how long you can stay off-grid without making a return trip to civilization.
-After all, you can cut down the generator and put off fuel, and “nothing to eat” usually means there’s still some dinged-up cans in the back of the pantry… but you can’t even go a few hours without fresh water!
+After all, you can cut down the generator and put off fuel, and “nothing to eat” usually means there are still some dinged-up cans in the back of the pantry… but you can’t even go a few hours without fresh water!

 Since you’ll be using your onboard fresh water supply for everything from dishwashing to flushing the toilet, you’ll definitely want some extra drinking water on board to ensure you can stay off-grid as long as you like.
 (Honestly, it’s a good idea to carry extra potable no matter where you’re headed — you never know when you might encounter mechanical issues.
-Especially if you’re road tripping the wide-open American west, you’ll be glad you have an extra supply on hand if you end up stuck on the side of an empty highway.)
+Especially if you’re road-tripping the wide-open American west, you’ll be glad you have an extra supply on hand if you end up stuck on the side of an empty highway.)

 Collapsible water containers are perfect for camping for a variety of reasons: they’re affordable, easy to store when not in use, and they even make great weights for your ground tarp or other outdoor equipment.
 We recommend boondocking with at least one of these 5-gallon guys on board for every member of your camping party.
 That might sound like a lot if you’re just headed out for a weekend… but you can find them for less than $10 a piece, and better safe than sorry, right?